 Laodicea is home to one of the seven holy churches mentioned in the book of revelations of the new testament.
 Only city in Anatolia with four baths and two theaters.
-Laodicea also boasted the largest ancient stadium (Capacity 25000) in Anatolia.
+Laodicea also boasted a large ancient stadium (Capacity 25000).

 The city of Laodicea was one of the chief seats of Christianity.
 Laodicea is mentioned in the epistle to the Colossians and is one of the seven churches of Asia mentioned in the Book of Revelations.
 The Laodicean church is thought to have been founded by the Colossian Epaphras, a Christian preacher and one of the diciples of St. Paul.

 Laodicea is located approximately 100 miles west of Ephesus and was connected to Ephesus with a trade road during the reign of Roman Empire at West, Anatolia.
 The city was founded in a valley formed by Lycus River.
 Besides Laodicea there were two more cities stood here: Hierapolis (Pamukkale) and Colossae.
 These 3 cities were located at the Asia Province of Roman Empire.
 Laodicea was located 6 miles away from Hierapolis (Pamukkale).
 The Lycus river was flowing between them.
 There area where these cities were founded was wealthy and fertile.
 Also the area became known with wool, textile industry and dying of these garments.
 Especially Loadicea was known with glossy back sheeps wool.
 According to some ancient histirians, the chemicals in the water which the sheeps drank made the wool glossy and shining.
 Laodicea was located in the junction point of the trade roads which made the city rich.
 Loadicea became the financial headquaters of the area.

 Laodicea was also known with a philosophy and a medical school.
 The medical school of Laodicea was known with ear and eye medications.